 3 Economic Principles You Can Apply to Your Life

 Time to rewind back to Economics 101.
 The beautiful topic of Economics is based on the principal of scarcity: we have a limited amount of time and resources available to us and must make choices of how to allocate what we DO have.
 In college, this means balancing the 3 S’s: Sleep, Studying and Socializing.
-Take a look at the following three principles and think about how you can apply them to your own life.
+Take a look at the following three principles you can apply to your life.
+Then, think about how your new awareness can make a big difference in your future.

 Opportunity Cost